-In [8], we present a specific example which illustrates the problem of cwnd overgrowth with SCTP's currently specified handling of changeover.
-In this paper, we generalize the problem and develop an analytical model in Section 2.
-The model abstractly quantifies the cwnd overgrowth under various network and changeover conditions.
-This model provides insight into the ambient conditions under which cwnd overgrowth can be observed.
-Based on the model, we present some results estimating conditions for cwnd overgrowth in Section 3.
-Due to the fact that transport layer multihoming is not a current practice, it is extremely difficult to use any empirical data to reinforce the importance of the observed congestion window overgrowth.
-Hence, we use analytical results in Section 3 to suggest that the problem might not be a "corner case".
-Section 4 presents two changeover aware congestion control algorithms as solutions: Conservative CACC (C-CACC) and Split Fast Retransmit CACC (SFR-CACC).
-By approaching the problem from different perspectives, the Rhein algorithm (described in a previous work [8]) and the CACC algorithms (Section 4) all solve the problem of TCP-unfriendly cwnd growth.
-After analyzing their advantages and disadvantages in Section 5, we recommend the addition of the SFR-CACC algorithm to SCTP.
+In this paper, we present the problem in general form, and develop an analytical model of the problem in section 2.
+The analytical model abstractly quantifies the cwnd overgrowth under various network and changeover conditions.
+Based on the model, we present some results estimating conditions for cwnd overgrowth in section 3.
+Having proposed the Rhein Algorithm as a solution in [6], we now present in section 4 two changeover aware congestion control algorithms: Conservative CACC (C-CACC) and Split Fast Retransmit CACC (SFR-CACC), are presented.
+After analyzing the advantages and disadvantages of the Rhein and the CACC algorithms, we recommend the addition of the SFR-CACC algorithm to SCTP.